 Can You Perm Asian Hair?

-That being said, perms are generally suitable for all hair types, meaning you can perm Asian hair.
+Perms are generally suitable for all hair types, so yes, you can perm Asian hair.

 As a matter of fact, Asian hair appears to be the perfect candidate for perms.